Getting Started With Handy Drums Plugins – PRO TOOLS

 We will leave the other options unchecked, but they can be helpful depending on the use case.

-Whichever option you choose, you will also be able to drag your newly imported MIDI information onto your previously created Handy Drums Instrument Track.
+Whatever option you choose, you can also drag your newly imported MIDI information onto your previously created Handy Drums Instrument Track.

 Set The MIDI Track Channel #